Asus X552CL full review

 Promoted rather tactlessly as a 'notebook for the masses', the 15.6-inch One way Asus X552CL keeps the price down is by using older Ivy Bridge processors from 2012 rather than the latest 2013 Haswell chips.
-See also: Best laptop of 2014.
+See also: Best laptop.

 Prices start at around £450 for a model with an Intel Core i3 processor, but our review unit typically costs £500, and runs with a 1.8 GHz Core i5, 6 GB of memory and 750 GB hard drive.
 And alongside the integrated Intel HD Graphics 4000, the X552CL also includes a discrete nVidia GeForce GT 710M to provide a 3D graphics boost.

 That's a respectable core specification for a laptop in this price range, and the main real weakness here is the use of an ageing hard drive.
 This is definitely a little sluggish at times, particularly when first starting up.

 A cold boot of the X552CL took a full 35 seconds before arriving at the tiled Windows 8 Start screen, followed by a further 15 seconds of cursor-spinning before the laptop was ready to start launching applications and start work.
 The Windows 8 fast-start option, which restores from a hibernated state, shaves about 15 seconds off that time.
 The X552CL wakes from sleep in just a couple of seconds so getting started isn't too frustrating.